Research Our Records

 Researcher Feedback:

-In January 2024 the National Archives circulated a survey to learn more about the researcher experience across our many facilities.
-We received responses from researchers who had recently visited 97% of our locations nationwide.
-We value this feedback.
-The survey showed that the majority of researchers travel long distances to visit our archival facilities and Presidential Libraries.
-We want to ensure all visitors to our research rooms have a positive experience.
+Since the beginning of Fiscal Year 2024, the National Archives has circulated a survey every quarter to learn more about the researcher experience across our many facilities.
+We received over 2200 responses in 2024 from researchers who had recently visited every one of our locations nationwide.
+We value this feedback and want to ensure all visitors to our research rooms have a positive experience.

 Across the board, at archival facilities and the Presidential Libraries, researchers are very satisfied with the customer service they received from National Archives staff.
 Most noted that staff were incredibly helpful and knowledgeable.
-Almost all researchers agreed that support is available when they need it and that staff treat them fairly.
-The majority of respondents across all locations noted that they were “satisfied” or “very satisfied” with the appointment-making processes.
+Almost all researchers agreed that support is available when they need it.
+Satisfaction with the appointment process at archival locations continues to remain high, with most researchers satisfied or very satisfied with the process.

 Results:

-• In the Washington, DC area, appointments are no longer required (effective February 5, 2024), though they are strongly encouraged
+• In the Washington, DC, area, appointments were no longer required after February 5, 2024, although they are still strongly encouraged.

-• The broken speaker and the call button which impact accessibility of handicapped parking at the National Archives in Washington, DC are being addressed.
+• A broken speaker and call button which impacted accessibility of handicapped parking at the National Archives in Washington, DC, has been addressed.

 Top